pudly/schmopera-hugo/content/articles/chauvinism-cynicism-great-singing-cos-fan-tutte.md

 ---
-title: "Chauvinism, cynicism, & great singing: Così fan tutte"
+title: "Chauvinism, cynicism, &amp; great singing: Così fan tutte"
 ---

 A lot can happen in twenty-four hours.
 Fortunes are fleeting.
 Feelings can change.
 The surreal materializes.
 Such is the underlying premise of Mozart's *Così fan tutte*, currently on stage at the Lyric Opera of Chicago.